valej2020/Ass2PartI_GithubRepo_G2/Part 1/Part1_Thermometer/README .md

 3. Color scale of temperature range followed by the current temperature
 4. Graph of the last 5 readings of temperature
 5. Show current temperature in degrees Fahrenheit

+Changing Modes:

+In order to change across modes the atom needs to be tilted to the right or to the left.
+- Tilting to the right will go to the next mode
+- Tilting to the left will return to the previous one

+Selecting Mode:

+In order to selct the desired mode, the user should press the screen when the number of this mode is on the display.